Wine Tasting in Upcountry Maui

 Framboise Raspberry Dessert Wine

 Okay, I lied.
 I have not and did not try this raspberry dessert wine.
-If I haven’t said it before, extremely sweet booze and I don’t really understand each other.
+If I haven’t said it before, sweet booze and I don’t really understand each other.
 Though the thought of having a scoop or two of vanilla ice cream swimming in this sounds like a fun experiment!

-I really, really want to like this winery.
-Truly.
 The location is beautiful, the grounds are lovely and bright and remind me of the grandma-house of my dreams, and wine tasting is one of my very favorite things to do when I’m somewhere new and beautiful.
-I just can’t get past the fact that the wine (once again, in my opinion) is just not that good, and the prices ($14 to $40 per bottle) are way too high knowing what I can get elsewhere.

-If you want to go wine tasting on Maui, go wine tasting on Maui.
-It’s still nice for the simple fact that it’s in a great location.
-In fact, I suggest a post wine-tasting elk burger from Ulupalakua Ranch Store across the street.
-Just don’t make the journey solely for the wine.
+If you want to go wine tasting on Maui, check out Maui Wine.
+I suggest a post-wine-tasting elk burger from Ulupalakua Ranch Store across the street.